How long do algae live? Edible algae - types, benefits and harm. General characteristics of algae

 * Red algae

-Message about the importance of algae in nature and human life
+A message about the importance of algae in nature and human life

-Vitamins in marine and freshwater algae
+Vitamins in sea and freshwater algae

 In modern cosmetic practice, seaweed extracts are used in almost all types of skin and hair care products.

-The main groups and features of algae, their classification
+Main groups and features of algae, their classification

-What are the main types of algae
+What are the main types of algae?

 The main groups of algae include microscopic unicellular and large multicellular.